-Refer to section "OFF-BALANCE SHEET ARRANGEMENTS AND PROPOSED TRANSACTIONS" for details of a proposed transaction which if approved would result in the Company issuing an additional 97.86 million shares.
+Refer to section "OFF-BALANCE SHEET ARRANGEMENTS AND PROPOSED TRANSACTIONS" for details of a proposed transaction which if approved would result in the Company issuing up to 11,009,783 additional shares.

 LEGAL MATTERS

 The Company may, from time to time, be involved in various claims, lawsuits, disputes with third parties, or breach of contract incidental to the operations of its business.
 The Company is not currently involved in any claims, disputes, litigation or other actions with third parties which it believes could have a material adverse effect on its financial condition or results of operations.